fel1x-developer/poudriere-web-app/README.md

 This project follows BSD-2-clause license (or "FreeBSD License").
 The full license text can be found in [`LICENSE.md`](/LICENSE.md) file.

+Before contributing (including participating issues, pull requests, and discussions in any form), please take a look at ['CONTRIBUTING.md`](/CONTRIBUTING.md).

 ## Installation

 We use [Bun](https://bun.sh) due to its fast build time and install time.